I Can't Date Jesus: Contents

 Michelle Raji of the Texas Observer stated that the book's construction as a "series of explanations" is similar to those of self-help books, making it "a logical extension of the polemic, confessional style he’s perfected online" as well as being "accessible to a larger audience".

 One essay discusses how he does not have an admiration for whiteness because his parents deliberately took him to African-American healthcare personnel, he attended primary and secondary schools that had mostly African-American and Hispanic and Latino students, and he attended a historically black university.

 In "The Place Is No Sanctuary" he discusses homophobia in black-owned barbershops, which are for non-gay blacks places to socialize.

 In "I See A Priest in You" he received a suggestion that he become a priest, but Arceneaux decides not to do this.

 "You Will Die Poor" discusses his life as a low income resident of Los Angeles.

 "The First, the Worst" and "Learning How to Ho and Date and Failing at Both" discuss his romantic life.

-In Chapter 15 the author states his dislike of President Donald Trump and his administration, as well as Arceneaux's coming out to his mother.
+In Chapter 15 the author discusses his political views regarding the President Donald Trump and his administration, as well as Arceneaux's coming out to his mother.